DataHurdler/Econ-ML/Forecasting/forecasting-en.md

         plot_fitted_forecast(df_all, col)
 ```

-A walk-forward validation for ETS is implemented in by the method `run_walkforward()` (from Lazy Programmer) which is a wrapper function of `warlkforward_ets()`.
+A walk-forward validation for ETS is implemented by the method `run_walkforward()` (largely from Lazy Programmer) which is a wrapper function of `warlkforward_ets()`.
 For time series data, we can not perform cross-validation by selecting a random subset of observations, as this can result in using future values to predict past value.
 Instead, a n-step walk-forward validation should be used.
 Suppose we have data from 1/1/2018 to 12/31/2022, a 1-step walk-forward validation using data from December 2022 would involve the following steps:

 1. train the model with data from 1/1/2018 to 11/30/2022
 2. with model result, make prediction for 12/1/2022
-3. compare the true and predicted values and calculate the error or other desire metric
+3. compare the true and predicted values and calculate the error or other desire metric(s)
 4. "walk forward" by 1 day, then go back to training the model, i.e., train the model with data from 1/1/2018 to 12/1/2022
 5. continue until data from 1/1/2018 to 12/30/2022 is used for training and 12/31/2022 is predicted

-The following method inside the `StocksForecast` class implements the walk-forward validation:

 We should try several different hyperparameter combinations since the purpose of the walk-forward validation is to choose the "best" hyperparameters.
-The following lines inside `if __name__ == "__main__":` calls the `run_walkforward()` method to try a combination of hyperparameters and prints out the "best" values for `trend` and `seasonal`:
+The following lines inside `if __name__ == "__main__":` calls the `run_walkforward()` method to try a combination of hyperparameters, which also prints out the "best" values for `trend` and `seasonal`:

 ```python
     H = 20  # 4 weeks